ranjan-portfolio/devops-terraform-jenkins-sonar-trivy-docker-eks/README.md

-DevOps Components Installation Guide
+📌 DevOps Components Installation Guide

-This repository contains scripts and step-by-step guides for installing and configuring common DevOps components.
-It serves as a reference for setting up essential tools in a development or production environment.
+Welcome to the DevOps Components Installation Guide!
+This repository provides scripts and step-by-step guides to help you set up essential DevOps tools efficiently. 🚀

-Components Covered:
+⚙️ Components Covered:

-Jenkins - Continuous Integration and Continuous Deployment (CI/CD) tool.

-Docker - Containerization platform to build, ship, and run applications.
+Component

+Description

+Jenkins

+CI/CD automation server for building and deploying applications.

+Docker

+Platform for developing, shipping, and running containers.

+Kubernetes

-Kubernetes - Container orchestration system for automating deployment, scaling, and management.
+Container orchestration system for automated deployment, scaling, and operations.

-SonarQube - Code quality and security analysis platform.
+SonarQube

+Static code analysis tool for improving code quality and security.

+Maven

-Maven - Build automation tool used primarily for Java projects.
+Build automation tool for Java-based projects.

+Trivy

-Trivy - Security scanner for containers and other artifacts.
+Security scanner for containers and cloud-native applications.

-EKS (Elastic Kubernetes Service) - Managed Kubernetes service provided by AWS.
+EKS (Elastic Kubernetes Service)

+AWS-managed Kubernetes service for running applications in the cloud.

-ECR (Elastic Container Registry) - AWS container registry for storing and managing Docker images.
+ECR (Elastic Container Registry)

+AWS-managed Docker container registry for storing and managing images.

-How to Use
+🛠 How to Use

-Each component has a dedicated folder with:
+Each component has a dedicated directory containing:

-Installation scripts
+📜 Installation scripts

-Configuration files
+📝 Configuration files

-Step-by-step setup guides
+📖 Step-by-step setup guides

-Refer to the individual component directories for specific instructions.
+Navigate to the respective component folder for specific setup instructions.

-Contribution
+🤝 Contribution

-Feel free to contribute by adding improvements or additional components.
+We welcome contributions!
+Feel free to submit pull requests for improvements or additional components. 🎯

-License
+📜 License

-This repository is open-source and available under the MIT License.
+This repository is open-source and available under the MIT License. 🔓

+🚀 Happy DevOps-ing! 🔥